 We watch it every day, noticing how its appearance is altered by changing light and shifting tides.
 Probably it will be moved again by the same natural forces that brought it to our beach.
 Wherever it finally comes to rest, over time it will decay and disappear.
 An interpretation of Nature in Trumpian times.

-On the first floor of the Group Health Building in Puyallup, WA, at the corner of Restrooms and Elevators, there's a colorful assemblage.
+On the first floor of Kaiser Permanente Medical Center in Puyallup, WA, at the corner of Restrooms and Elevators, there's a colorful assemblage.
 Like much of my work, its creation was unconventional.
 In 2011 a piece of packing material came into my life, and as soon as I saw it I imagined the structure as tiny doors and windows, containers for ephemera.

 I used strings to suspend it from the studio wall and began filling the spaces with bits of things I'd saved over the years.
 Each object I added to the structure rekindled a memory.
 The process felt akin to an archeological dig, hence the title: Excavation.